zertyz/kickass-app-template/README.md

       - [X] Built-in example for Big-O analysis with `big-o-test` crate
       - [X] Built-in example for Criterion bench

+# Running the default version

+   1) Init the submodule for the `web-stats` app:
+       `git submodule update --init --remote`
+   2) Build the angular web apps (you should have Angular & Node previously setup).
+Note that if any of those commands fail, building the app in Release mode won't be possible:
+       `cd web-app/; npm i; npm run prerender; cd ..` `cd web-stats/; npm i; npm build; cd ..`
+   3) Build the Rust app (release, optimized for the local processor):
+       `RUSTFLAGS="-C target-cpu=native" cargo build --release`
+   4) Inspect the command line options (with `--help`) to pick up which UI to run.
+Bellow, how to run the standard console / daemon mode:
+       `./target/release/kickass-app-template console daemon`

 # How to use it

    * Click `Use this template`, at the top right of this github page